dgrr/http2/README.md

 go get github.com/dgrr/http2@v0.0.4
 ```

+# Help

+If you need any help setting up, contributing or understanding this repo, you can contact me on [gofiber's Discord](https://gofiber.io/discord).

 # How to use the server?

 The server can only be used if your server supports TLS.